grafana/agent/docs/rfcs/xxxx-river.md

 passing around arbitrary Go values, requiring me to [fork][gohcl] both github.com/hashicorp/hcl/v2/gohcl and github.com/zclconf/go-cty/cty/gocty to reduce boilerplate.
-This fork contains a non-trivial amount of changes that would need to be maintained or contributed upstream to be tenable.
+This fork contains a non-trivial amount of changes that would need to be contributed upstream to be tenable long-term.

 Additionally, there is desired functionality that is not supported today in HCL/go-cty: